 Looking even more confused, he asked me what I meant.

 “Well,” I continued, “tell me this, while you’ve studied everything – what have you been doing besides studying?”

 “I’ve been living my life.
 Going to work.
 Spending time with friends.
 The normal stuff.”

-“Well, that’s another thing I don’t know,” I told him, “but if you’re willing, we can certainly figure that out together.
+“Could be,” I told him, “if you'd like, we can certainly figure that out together.”

-They read the books, they listen to the podcasts, they watch the seminars and they go to the training.
+They read the books.
+Listen to the podcasts.
+Watch the seminars.
+And go to the workshops.

 And then they go to work, hang out with their friends, and the usual stuff.